SachaKor/AMT-questions/AMT-questions.md

  * better for the development: this enables some features in the IDE and makes the development cycle more efficient.

 3. ???

+#### Part 2

+> 1. Let us consider Facebook.
+What kind of clients does the company use?
+Do not forget that a company always has external and internal applications.

+Facebook uses the __rich web clients__ for the browser and __native client__ for the mobile app.
+Facebook's interface is very interactive => it requires code to be executed in the browser.

+> 2. What does the acronym AJAX mean and how does it relate to the client tier?

+__AJAX:__ (Asynchronous JavaScript And XML) is a set of Web development techniques using many web technologies on the client side to create asynchronous Web applications.
+With Ajax, web applications can send and retrieve data from a server asynchronously (in the background) without interfering with the display and behaviour of the existing page.

+At the beginning of the session, the user visits a URL and fetches a skeleton that bootstraps the application.
+He sees the entry page in the application and start interacting with it.
+As he clicks on links and buttons, the entire page is never reloaded in the browser.
+Instead, the browser fetches HTML fragments and application data.
+It injects these elements in the page skeleton and sometimes gives the impression that a page has been reloaded.

+> 3. Give an example of a CLI tool that you use and that is the client of a multi-tiered application.

+__CLI:__ Command Line Interface.
+Examples: automation scripts executed periodically; IoT sensors and actuators that send data to a cloud application.